root-project/root/tutorials/v7/index.md

 @{

-\warning This is part of the ROOT 7 prototype!
-It will change without notice.
-It might trigger earthquakes.
-Feedback is welcome!
+\warning This is part of the ROOT 7 Experimental API, which could change in the future.

 @}

 \defgroup tutorial_rcanvas RCanvas examples
 \ingroup tutorial_v7
-\brief These are RCanvas examples ...
+\brief These are RCanvas examples.